 Finally, assemble the cake.
 Slice the two cakes in half.
 Place the first layer on a flat surface, and spread 1/4 of the syrup all over the top.
 Add a scant 1/4 cup of the frosting and spread until covered.
 Place the next layer of cake, and repeat the syrup layer and frosting layer.
 Continue until you have a 4-layer cake.
 Once layered, lightly spread the remaining frosting on top and around the sides.
 Sift cocoa powder all over the cake, before serving.

-- Feel free to use decaffeinated coffee for a caffeine-free cake.
+- Use decaffeinated coffee for a caffeine-free cake.

-- The frosting will likely make more than you need.
+- The frosting will probably make more than you need.
 The extra is used to cover the cake on top and around the sides.

 - If you can tolerate alcohol, you can give the cake some authenticity by adding 1-2 shots of cognac to the syrup.